dantinkakkar/mmap/README.md

 ## Java Implementation

 Java implementation uses `MappedByteBuffer` created by the `FileChannel::map` method.
 To compile, use `javac MMap.java` and to run use `java MMap model.bin`.
 If the argument to the file path is not provided or too many arguments are provided, it will error out.

+The main difference between the two implementations here is the explicit specification of the Little Endian ordering within the Java implementation.
+This is because C (compiled natively) defaults to the OS' ordering, but Java imposes Big Endian notation by default.
+Big Endian is more commonly used for network-based use cases and Java assumes an ordering here.